Posts

 - Et on tuera tous les affreux

-- Daniel Pennac: The entire Malaussènes series.
+- The entire Malaussènes series.
 (The first books I’ve read, very funny and hectic)

 - Richard Condon: The Manchurian Candidate.
 Reeks with cynicism, a terrible portrayal of American politics of the 50’s.